Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Jardin des Plantes & Natural History Museum

-This park is a dream come true for any traveling mom or dad.
-Green, quiet and full of proposals for the kids to entertain themselves while the grown-ups breathe a little.
+This park is a dream come true for any traveling parent.
+Green, peaceful, and full of activities to keep the little ones entertained while the grown-ups take a breather.

 Antique lanterns and lush vegetation in the Jardin des Plantes, a natural classic to see in Toulouse.